3MAH/simcoon/docs/Continuum_Mechanics/Functions/constitutive.rst

 .. function:: mat Idev2()

-    Provides the deviatoric of the identity tensor :math:`\widehat{I}` written in the SMART+ formalism.
+    Provides the deviatoric of the identity tensor :math:`\widehat{I}` written in the Simcoon formalism.
 So :

     .. math::